Our Team

 Founder and Chief Editor

 Brendan Gieseke is the founder and head editor of Ongaku Magazine.
 He is also a writer for a Teen-Led Food Magazine, a Piece of Cake, and his school’s newspaper, UNISVERSE.
-He is passionate about music, particularly music marketing and business, and is an independent singer-songwriter-producer who has gained over 15,000 streams independently.
+He is passionate about music, particularly music marketing and business, and is an independent singer-songwriter-producer who has gained over 22,000 streams independently.
 He’s also highly involved at his school, being the Co-President of the Model UN Club, Finance Club, and Human Rights Club, as well as being the Student Council Vice-President.
 He enjoys reading and playing the piano, flute, and guitar, and hopes to have a career in the music business or an international aspect of the music industry.
+This summer, he will be attending Grammy Camp on a Music Business track and is excited to keep learning more about the industry.

 Writer